Office 365 migration: Things to heed and Best security practices

 3) In the Office 365 Security and Compliance page, scroll down to ‘Threat Management’ and click on ‘Policy’

-4) In the ‘Threat policies page’ click on ‘Anti-malware’ as highlighted in the screen-shot.
+4) In the ‘Threat policies page’, click on ‘Anti-malware’ as highlighted in the screenshot.

-5) Select the Default option and double click on it to open a right pane.
+5) Select the Default option and double-click on it to open a right pane.
 Scroll down below and click ‘Edit protection settings’

 6) Under ‘Edit Protection Settings’ select the option ‘Enable the common attachments filter’.
 It is also possible to customize additional file types that are classified as malware.
 Click on ‘Save’ at the bottom.